-Everyone has hard-to-reach areas in their mouth, areas where a tooth brush might not reach and you can’t always fully clean those difficult places.
-Of course this means that those areas are at increased risk for tooth decay.
-The naturally occurring deep grooves, and pits on the surface of your teeth are some of those areas for almost everyone.
+Everyone has hard-to-reach areas in their mouth, areas where a toothbrush might not reach and cannot always be fully cleaned.
+Of course, this means that those areas are at increased risk for tooth decay.
+The naturally occurring deep grooves and pits on the surface of your teeth are some of those areas for almost everyone.

-Dental sealants generally last from 3 to 5 years.
+Dental sealants generally last from three to five years.
 However, it is fairly common to see adults with sealants still intact from their childhood.
-A dental sealant only provides protection when it is fully intact, so if your sealant comes off please let us know right away.
+A dental sealant only provides protection when it is fully intact, so if your sealant comes off, please let us know right away.

-For more information on how dental sealants can protect the health of your smile, we welcome your call or visit to Fisher Distinctive Dentistry in Port Orchard, Washington where Dr. Devin Fisher and Dr. Zack Bergevin look forward to helping you maintain a healthy smile!
+For more information on how dental sealants can protect the health of your smile, we welcome your call at 360-876-0445 or visit to Fisher Distinctive Dentistry in Port Orchard, Washington, where Dr. Devin Fisher and Dr. Zack Bergevin look forward to helping you maintain a healthy smile!